Savoring Japan's Seafood: Various Types of Crab and Recommended Recipes

 • Milk: 2 cups

-• Salad oil, salt, pepper, sake, butter, flour, deep-fried oil: suitable amounts of each
+• Salad oil, salt, pepper, sake, butter, flour, frying oil: appropriate amounts

 How to make it

 1. Heat 2 tablespoons of salad oil over medium heat and fry the onion and thinly sliced mushrooms.
-Add 1 tsp salt, a little pepper, 2 tsp sake, crab, and lemon juice and mix.
+Add 1 teaspoon of salt, a little pepper, 2 teaspoons of sake, crab, and lemon juice and mix

 2. In another pot, melt 65g of butter and fry 65g of flour.
-Add milk and simmer until thick, then add 1 tsp salt.
+Add the milk and simmer until thickened, then add 1 teaspoon of salt

-3. Add the ingredients in 1 and parsley to 2 and mix well.
-Spread it in a batter, let it cool, then divide it into 12 equal parts, and mold it into oval shapes.
+3. Add the ingredients and parsley from step 1 to step 2 and mix well.
+Spread on a tray, let cool, then divide into 12 equal parts and shape into ovals

-4. Pour flour, beaten eggs, and breadcrumbs in order and fry them in 180°C oil.
+4. Dip in flour, beaten egg, and breadcrumbs in that order, then deep fry in 180°C oil until crisp

-This crab croquette matches the rich flavor of the sweet potatoes with the deliciousness of the mushrooms.
-Enjoy it at the dinner table with family and friends, along with a crispy texture.
+This crab croquette is an exquisite combination of the rich flavor of snow crab and the savory taste of mushrooms.
+Enjoy it with your family and friends at the dinner table, along with its crispy texture

 summary